-$^{^{2}}$ It is also worth mentioning the literature on the credit risk transfer from the banking sector to sovereigns prior to the European debt crisis and mutually reinforcing linkages between banks and sovereigns during the subsequent crisis period.
-See, for example, Acharya et al. (2011), Ejsing and Lemke (2011), Alter and Schuler (2012).
+3 It is also worth mentioning the literature on the credit risk transfer from the banking sector to sovereigns prior to the European debt crisis and mutually reinforcing linkages between banks and

 First, there has been substantial co-movement of the EU sovereign CDS prices.
 The leading EU economies, such as Germany, have also witnessed a notable rise in their CDS spreads.
 However, this has been a reflection of interdependence rather than contagion.
 It was first fueled by Greece and then by Ireland and Portugal in a relay-race manner (Caporin et al. 2013; Broto and Perez-Quiros 2013).